 Years ago, I made the decision to stop making a list on how to live my life and to start living.
 Honestly, I didn’t know how to make the transition, but I knew I craved to live a fuller life.
 I didn’t want my life to go to waste any longer, which meant I had some catching up to do.

 To start, I listened more intently than I ever had in order to hear the answer.
-I listened to everyone everywhere, people I admired and those I didn’t.
+I listened to everyone everywhere, people I admired, and those I didn’t.
 I listened to silence and music, and that is where the transition started.
-A song came on the radio that talked about live like you were dyeing by Tim McGraw.
+A song came on the radio that talked about live like you were dying by Tim McGraw.
 Not only is it a beautiful song but now I had a starting point and lots of questions.

 - Was I living or just breathing until I die?
 Clearly, I was busy breathing and checking things off my list.

 - The song says “I hope you get the chance to live like you were dying.”
 Wait a minute!
 I’m a grown person, I can do what I want.
 No one is the boss of my life but me!
 So why not choose to live my life completely.

 - I asked myself, what’s stopping me from living?
 This required some thought.
 I realized it was me, life, permission to live, society’s expectations of what life should look like, or lack of courage to consciously choose a different life, …..
 I also had money and time on that list at first, but those were just excuses.
 As a grown person, I control my time.
 And money, well some of the best and heartfelt experiences cost nothing but time.